Fentanyl Abuse Statistics

 • These analogs share many characteristics, including:

 • Profound physical effects.
 Physical impact includes drowsiness, nausea/vomiting, urinary retention, and pupillary constriction.
-Severe or prolonged reaction may require medical attention.
+Severe or prolonged reactions may require medical attention.

 • Highly addictive.
 The U.S. Drug Enforcement Agency (DEA) has classified fentanyl as a schedule II controlled substance, meaning it has a high potential for abuse, as well as severe physiological and psychological dependence.

 • Available in many forms.
-Once solely prepared for injection, fentanyl preparations can now be taken orally (pill, tablet, film, blotter paper, etc.), smoked, snorted or sniffed, and transdermal patch.
+Once solely prepared for injection, fentanyl preparations can now be taken orally (pill, tablet, film, blotter paper, etc.), smoked, snorted or sniffed, and absorbed through transdermal patches.

 • Legally prescribed for pain.
 Fentanyls are most often prescribed in conjunction with other analgesics to ease pain in cancer patients; transdermal patches are typically prescribed to patients who require a steady regimen of opioids to manage severe and/or chronic pain.